misto/website/gitpod/docs/self-hosted/latest/reference-architecture/_chunks/networking.md

 - You also customize eksctl’s [vpc](https://eksctl.io/usage/vpc-subnet-settings/#custom-subnet-topology) creation to suit your existing configurations.

-The VPC has a public and private side.
-All managed node groups and Gitpod services run in the private side.
-Inbound access to the services is through ALB/ELB services auto-provisioned by AWS based on the configuration used (standard LoadBalancer roles or creation of an Ingress).
-If running a separate jump host or vpn endpoint, it should be deployed in the public interface.
+The VPC needs public and private subnets.
+All managed node groups and Gitpod services should run in the private subnet.
+Inbound access to the services should be through ALB/ELB services auto-provisioned by AWS based on the configuration used (standard LoadBalancer roles or creation of an Ingress).
+If running a jump host or vpn endpoint, it should be deployed in the public subnet.

 If installing Calico, follow their [installation steps](https://projectcalico.docs.tigera.io/getting-started/kubernetes/managed-public-cloud/eks) and ensure you modify the `hostNetwork: True` option on the cert-manager installation options later.